adrianco/go-vizceral/README.md

 The vizceral2arch sub-package contains a standalone program that converts files using vizceralSpigo

-The arch2vizceral sub-package contains a standalong program that converts Spigo format arch files to vizceral
+The arch2vizceral sub-package contains a standalone program that converts Spigo format arch files to vizceral

 To view the output, copy the json result files from arch2vizceral to a copy of vizceral-example/src/sample_data.json and rerun npm run dev to load the new configuration.